Is a procedure that aims to destroy or remove the lining of the uterus / womb, to reduce or stop menstrual bleeding / periods.

 • You stay at home or take time off work during your period

-Endometrial ablation methods are termed
+Endometrial ablation methods are termed first-generation or second-generation.

 First generation techniques include